Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Background on Deep Embedded Clustering

 \section{Background on Deep Embedded Clustering}

-We briefly discussed the Deep embedded clustering model in the \textbf{Methodology} section of our paper.
+We briefly discussed the Deep embedded clustering model in Section \textit{Experiments and Evaluation Criteria} of our paper.
 In this section, we discuss in detail the generalized architecture for Deep Embedded Clustering(DEC) with a deep neural network that produces deep-layer features $F$ for image data, an autoencoder, and a clustering module is presented in Figure \ref{fig:dec}.
 The fundamental idea of the DEC method \cite{xie2016unsupervised} is to learn a mapping from the data space to a lower-dimensional feature space which is iteratively optimized with a clustering objective.
 The model consists of an autoencoder and a clustering layer connected to the embedding layer of the autoencoder.

 \textbf{Autoencoder:} Autoencoders are deep neural networks that can project the input data into latent space using an encoder and reconstruct the original input from latent space using a decoder.
 The encoder present in the autoencoder first takes the input data and transforms the data with a non-linear mapping $\phi_{\theta} : X \xrightarrow{} Z$ where X is the input space of the data and Z is the hidden latent space.
 The decoder learns to reconstruct the original input based on the latent representation, $\psi : Z \xrightarrow{} X$.
 The latent embedded features are then propagated through the decoder so it can reconstruct the latent features back to the original input space.
 The non-linear mapping of $\phi$ and $\psi$ is learnt by updating the autoencoder parameters by minimizing a classic mean squared reconstruction loss: